 As you move to a digital-first customer journey, it’s critical to remember that many customers still love interacting with brands in person.
 At the very least, they’ll likely be interacting with your product in the real world when they purchase, so it’s essential to keep those touchpoints in mind when planning your customer journey.
 If you sell in the real world, remember to add these touchpoints and consider how they affect the overall journey.
 And in a digital world, that doesn’t have to be complicated.
 There are plenty of services that offer web-to-store tracking using loyalty programs, rewards cards, or even blinded customer credit card data.

 In a nutshell: Remember to add offline interactions and touchpoints, even on a digital-first journey.
-Services exist that can plug real-world customer data directly into your digital analytics to give you a more accurate picture of your customer journey.
+Services exist that can provide real-world customer data to give you a more accurate look into your customer journey analytics.

 Can you guess what next year’s top digital trends will be?
 Read here to find out.